Abelian surfaces admitting an (l,l)-endomorphism: Example

-To get a proof of the entries in the table, let $\phi_1$, $\phi_2$ be the two embeddings $K\rightarrow\C$ that map $\xi$ to the positive imaginary axis.
+We could use the same method (again without proof) for the remaining cases, where $K=\Q[x]$ does contain an imaginary quadratic subfield.
+Instead, we managed to give a proof using alternative methods as follows.
+As in Section~\ref{sec:degree4}, we get a set of representatives of each isomorphism class of principally polarized abelian varieties with the endomorphism~$x$, and we compute approximations with a guaranteed error bound using interval arithmetic.
+Next, let $\phi_1$, $\phi_2$ be the two embeddings $K\rightarrow\C$ that map $\xi$ to the positive imaginary axis.
 Let $K_1\subset K$ be the unique imaginary quadratic subfield such that $\phi_1$ and $\phi_2$ are equal on $K_1$.
-Then $A$ is isogenous to the square $E\times E$ of an elliptic curve $E$ with CM by the ring of integers $\mathcal{O}_{K_1}$ of $K_1$ (see~\cite[Theorem 1.3.5]{langcm} or see the definite case in the discussion of Section~\ref{sssec:endomringsquad}).
-We can thus prove Table~\ref{v4table} by glueing techniques. \end{proof}
+Then $A$ is isogenous to a product $E_1\times E_2$ of elliptic curve with CM by the ring of integers $\mathcal{O}_{K_1}$ of $K_1$ (see~\cite[Theorem 1.3.5]{langcm} or see the definite case in the discussion of Section~\ref{sec:modpol}).

+By considering the corresponding period matrices, we found for each of them an explicit pair of CM elliptic curves $E_1\times E_2$ and an integer $n\geq 1$ such that $A$ is $(n,n)$-isogenous to $E_1\times E_2$.
+We were lucky enough to have $n\in\{1,2\}$ for each of our modules.
+In the case $n=1$, we simply write down $E_1\times E_2$, and in the case $n=2$, we used Legendre glueing (Section~\ref{explicitglue}) to obtain a complete set of candidates, and used our numerical absolute Igusa invariants to discard all but one. \end{proof}